KablamoOSS/kombustion/documentation/content/docs/getting-started.md

 ## Create your project

-In the root directory of your repository containing your Cloudformation templates run the following to create the `kombustion.yaml` file:
+In the root directory of your repository containing your CloudFormation templates run the following to create the `kombustion.yaml` file:

 ```bash
 # Create a new kombustion.yaml file in the current directory